projectcontour/contour/CONTRIBUTING.md

 that they are only submitting work that they have rights to, we are requiring everyone to acknowledge this by signing their work.

+Since this signature indicates your rights to the contribution and certifies the statements below, it must contain your real name and email address.
+Various forms of noreply email address must not be used.

 Any copyright notices in this repository should specify the authors as "The project authors".